President Biden endorses VP Kamala Harris to be 2024 Democratic nominee

 US President Joe Biden has endorsed Vice President Kamala Harris as the 2024 Democratic nominee after stepping down from his re-election campaign on Sunday.

-His initial statement had not included an endorsement of Harris, but he followed up a few minutes later with an expression of support.
+His initial statement did not include an endorsement of Harris, but he followed up a few minutes later with an expression of support.

 "My fellow Democrats, I have decided not to accept the nomination and to focus all my energies on my duties as President for the remainder of my term.
 My very first decision as the party nominee in 2020 was to pick Kamala Harris as my Vice President.
 And it’s been the best decision I’ve made."